 The goal of physical therapy can be to see if you can recover from your symptoms WITHOUT SURGERY, or if surgery is unavoidable, help you return to activity AFTER SURGERY.
 Your physical therapist is your key asset to help you accomplish both goals.
-If you have a knee, hip, foot, shoulder or hand problem, Orthopedic Institute has a therapist experienced in that specialty.
+If you have a knee, hip, back, foot, shoulder or hand problem, Orthopedic Institute has a therapist experienced in that specialty.
 The physical therapists work closely with the OI physicians to develop rehab protocols that maintain the high standards of treatment that OI is known for in the region.

 Our Physical Therapists, all of whom have advanced training are:

 - Licensed by the state of South Dakota

 - More Information about our Physical Therapists

 In our effort to continue extraordinary patient care, Orthopedic Institute is now offering physical therapy services at three convenient locations.

 - Evaluation and treatment of injuries including, but not limited to: shoulder pain and instability, adhesive capsulitis, cervicalgia, cervical (neck) pain, low back pain, SI dysfunction, knee pain and weakness, hip pain and muscle strains